 It is considered that the estimate of residual value of social housing properties has a significant impact on the carrying amount of social housing assets.
 The Association considers the residual value of social housing property structure to be cost.
-The net book value of completed social housing properties is £96.0m.
-The residual value of social housing property structure is £9.5m above the carrying value as at 31 March 2021.
-A 10% reduction in residual value would result in no impact to the depreciation charge.
+The net book value of completed social housing properties is £98.2m.
+The residual value of social housing property structure is £9.5m above the carrying value as at 31 March 2022.